 I’m ashamed to admit it, but I just don’t understand how hair oils became so popular.
 Every model swears by them, every beauty editor has a stash in her desk, and every beautiful woman I know is a fan.
 Now, don’t get me wrong–this isn’t going to be a post where I tell you all of the reasons why putting oil in your hair sucks and that you’re all damn fools for doing it.
 The truth of the matter is that I desperately want to join your ranks.
-I love the idea of incorporating something so natural and easy into my beauty routine.
+I love the idea of incorporating something so naturally and easily into my beauty routine.
 I, too, want to be an earthy, glowing, soft-haired, “naturally beautiful” goddess who covers herself in coconut oil before bed and eschews all man-made lotions and potions.
 I love the idea of replacing the dozens of products that litter my bathroom sink with one multipurpose oil.
 That’s the dream, guys, but for the life of me, I just can’t seem to make it happen.

 I first started experimenting with hair oils a year and a half ago when I was interning at a fashion magazine in Toronto.
 One day we received a shipment of strawberry-scented hair and body oils for the editorial team to try.
 The women in the office raved about using oils in their hair–argan oil, coconut oil, and Moroccan oil were labeled beauty “must-haves,” “go-tos,” “mainstays,” and “miracles in a bottle.”
-One glance at my fizzy, fine curls, and dull complexion was proof that I needed a miracle in a bottle and stat.
+One glance at my fizzy, fine curls and dull complexion was proof that I needed a miracle in a bottle and stat.

 I went to bed that night covered in strawberry-scented oil, convinced I was going to wake up in the morning looking as gorgeous as Brooke Shields does in that mega-creepy movie Blue Lagoon.
 (Have you ever seen that movie?
 It’s seriously bizarre, but it is incredible summer beauty inspo.)
 When I woke up the next morning, my skin looked great–glowing, even–but my hair had turned into a verifiable oil slick.